vuvictor1/Flashing-Exit-Sign/README.md

-A simple program thats outputs an exit sign graphic.
+Program that displays a graphical output an exit sign.
 Featured with colors and control buttons.
 Program written primarily in C#.
 Runs using a bash file.

 ***Run Instructions***
 ```